KickToken [old] Market Capitalization Achieves $2.31 Billion (KICK)

 According to CryptoCompare, “KickToken is a cryptocurrency that will be accepted and used by the projects that are launched on the KICK ECOSYSTEMplatform (as well as by all its partners).
 KICK will be primarily used as a payment method on the platform.
 KICK ECOSYSTEM takes half the commission (4%) of ICO campaigns launched in their tokens to the KICKONOMY fund.
 KickToken can't be mined by users and are instead emitted during the fundraising process – whenever somebody contributes to the campaign directly to the smart contract address, new KickCoins are minted and sent to the address, from which the payment in ETH was made. “

-It is usually not presently possible to purchase alternative cryptocurrencies such as KickToken [old] directly using US dollars.
-Investors seeking to trade KickToken [old] should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Coinbase or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase KickToken [old] using one of the aforementioned exchanges.
+It is usually not possible to purchase alternative cryptocurrencies such as KickToken [old] directly using U.S. dollars.
+Investors seeking to acquire KickToken [old] should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, GDAX or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase KickToken [old] using one of the aforementioned exchanges.

 Receive News & Updates for KickToken [old] Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for KickToken [old] and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.